This is the ultimate guide to mixing alcohol and bodybuilding.

 I don’t condone “getting completely smashed,” but it happened and it’s in the past.
 You can dwell on it and accept it as a free pass to ruin your diet completely, or recognize it as a mistake that did some damage and move on.

 We are human and sometimes we fall off the wagon.
 Accept it and move on without beating yourself up.
 And no, you didn’t completely ruin your progress.

 #9: Is having small amounts of hard liquor every night going to affect me negatively or am I overthinking it?

-I would personally limit hard liquor to 2-3 times per week.
+I would personally limit hard liquor to two times per week.
 But if you feel the need to drink it every night, keep it to one 35-50ml drink.